alexandreLamarre/Non-Euclidean-Computational-Engine-Python-source-code-/README.md

 in contour maps from R<sup>2</sup> to R<sup>2</sup> when they involve multiple variables when complex casting should not occur.
 Issue likely has to do with the implementation of the math standard library.
+- New labels overlap on labels of previously computed plots.
+Supposed to be resolved in a future version of matplotlib.

 ## External Libraries
 - [NumPy](https://numpy.org/doc/)